-Love poetry of John Donne reflects his early age experiences.
-As a love poet, John Donne has focused his attention on worldly love.
-Readers witness personal experiences, feelings, and emotions of the poet in “Love Poems”; however, in many sonnets, the poet has exaggerated his feelings.
-Somewhere, he talks about the company of his beloved; somewhere, he prefers love on any other thing of life; whereas, at some point, he talks about the unfaithful nature of women.
+The love poetry of John Donne reflects his early age experiences.
+As a love poet, John Donne focused his attention on worldly love.
+Readers witness the personal experiences, feelings, and emotions of the poet in “Love Poems”; however, in many sonnets, the poet has exaggerated his feelings.
+Somewhere, he talks about the company of his beloved; somewhere, he prefers love to any other thing in life; whereas, at some point, he talks about the unfaithful nature of women.
 Nevertheless, later on, he changed his attitude.
-Collection of “Divine Poems” is the mirror of spirituality.
+The collection of “Divine Poems” is the mirror of spirituality.
 Although as a love poet, John Donne was not practically mature yet poetically he was mature enough to get the attention of his readers.
 It is because he was a very witty kind of person.
 Moreover, “Love Poems” by John Donne are universal in nature.
-Furthermore, every poem spreads light on love-relationship from a man’s perspective.
+Furthermore, every poem spreads light on the love relationship from a man’s perspective.

 Features of Donne’s “Love Poetry”:

 Several features are there in Donne’s poetry, which separate him from common poets of his era.
 He was a poet of realism; therefore, every poem narrates the personality and autobiography of the poet.
 It is obvious to us that he has broken the convention and has used a variety of poetic devices.
 Conceits and hyperboles are remarkable in this regard.
 In addition to it, the chief characteristics of John Donne’s “Love Poetry” are as under:-

 - No depiction of female beauty

 The Three Strains:

 There are three strains in the poetry of John Donne, which are:-

 - Cynical strain

 Cynical Strain Makes Donne a Good Love Poet: